Last Updated on

-In order for you to find your target audience you will want to start by identify your niche.
-You can then start to narrow it down by age, demographics, gender and interests.
+In order for you to find your target audience, you will want to start by identifying your niche.
+You can then start to narrow it down by age, demographics, gender, and interests.

 After you have identified your target audience, you will want to develop a digital marketing strategy that will attract them to your site.

 The foundation of your digital marketing strategy will be blogging.
 The content you write about will attract people doing searches on the search engines.
 If the content you write about supports your brand and niche, the people who click on your posts will be your target audience.
 They will be the people who will be more likely to purchase your art.

 The first step is to attract them, the second step is to keep them coming back.

 Providing great customer service has been one of my priorities from the beginning.
 It is the easiest way for you to keep your buyers coming back.
 Not only will your customers come back to your site but they will also be your biggest advocate.
 They will tell everyone they know about you because they trust you.